vishaljadhav207/IMP-CODES/README.md

 ## INTERVIEW-CODES
 - In this repo i'am practicing the important coding questions.
 - completing the target of doing 100 codes.
-- two quations per day.
+- two questions per day.
 - :-)